OpenWRT Stuff

 See Appendix A for other DNS servers you can use.

 Reboot to apply the changes and check for an increase in speed.
 If you can connect to your network, but a web browser says that the server cannot be found, your ISP may block outside DNS queries.
 Simply revert to your ISP’s servers by running ‘rm /etc/resolv.conf’ and then ‘ln -s /tmp/resolv.conf.auto /etc/resolv.conf’, or if you know them, simply replace 4.2.2.3 and 4.2.2.2 with your ISP’s servers.
-Then proceed to call your ISP and complain about the fact that you can’t use other DNS servers.
-Threaten to cancel your service, because that is very effective.

 Step 3: Change your IP and/or Expand your subnet (optional)